Into The Wild In Alaska

-I studied in Alaska’s Wrangell St. Elias National Park and Preserve over the summer of 2009.
+I studied in Alaska's Wrangell St. Elias National Park and Preserve over one summer.

 What made you want to study abroad?